 Create a consistent system that works for you and your classroom, and make it a regular part of the routine so that questions are a vehicle for, not a distraction from, learning.

-Ed note: The item below was added by Terry Heick to add to the author’s ideas.
+Ed note: Terrell Heick added the item below to add to the author’s ideas.

 6. Highlight the evolution of student questions